-4.11.1.
+4.10.1.
 Log configuration location

-You can find the default logging configuration in the config/sitecore/sc.logging.xml file of the publishing service installation location.
+You can find the default logging configuration in the sitecorehost.xml file of the publishing service installation.

-You can see an example of a logging override configuration in the config/development/sc.logging.development.xml file of the publishing service installation location.
+You can see an example of a logging override configuration in the sitecorehost.development.xml file of the publishing service installation.